Servant leadership: Job performance

 Servant leadership also contributes to employees' goal achievement and success.
 As defined before, a servant leader's goal is to build upon the skills of their employees and make them better people.
 With this trait, studies have shown that servant leaders have the ability to influence their employees to achieve their own goals as well as their work goals due to their leaders empowerment, and this plays a major role in their continued success and growth.
-This outcome is expected because of the Servant Leader's main concern being the well-being of their employees.
-Likewise, Servant Leaders managing the work environment and things such as "rewards, deadlines, work allocation and performance evaluations" have a positive effect on the well-being and satisfaction of employees because the practices of a Servant Leader deals with these aspects in a way that benefits the employees in every way possible.
-Studies have also shown that leadership as a whole has an effect on employee's psychological health.
-Thus, studies have shown that Servant Leadership has a positive effect on employee's psychological health in that the less strain on the employee and the more they assimilate at the organization, the better their psychological health.
-Research has shown that although many organizations are used to the belief that the "top-down" way, or the leader prioritizing themselves and the organizations and then the employees, is the best way to engage employees in their work.
-However, studies have shown that Servant Leadership's "bottom-up" style, or prioritizing the needs of the employees first, causes employees to be more engaged in their work in that they feel like they have social support from their leader as well as their colleagues.
-Overall, employees feeling a sense of support, as well as having a leader who are doing everything in their power to do things that are beneficial for the employees contributes to heightened job performance from the employees.
+This outcome is expected because the servant leader's main concern is the well-being of their employees.
+Likewise, servant leaders managing the work environment and things such as "rewards, deadlines, work allocation and performance evaluations" has a positive effect on the well-being and satisfaction of employees because the practices of a servant leader deals with these aspects in a way that benefits the employees in every way possible.
+Studies have also shown that leadership as a whole has an effect on employees' psychological health.
+Studies have shown this in that the less strain on the employee and the more they assimilate at the organization, the better their psychological health.
+Research has shown that though many organizations believe that the "top-down" way, or the leader prioritizing themselves and the organization and then the employees, is the best way to engage employees in their work, servant leadership's "bottom-up" style, or prioritizing the needs of the employees first, causes employees to be more engaged in their work in that they feel that they have social support from their leader as well as their colleagues.
+Overall, employees feeling a sense of support, as well as having a leader who does everything in their power to do things that are beneficial for the employees, contributes to heightened employee job performance.